 Diversity and inclusion is a key component of working life in the Group.
 Employees are encouraged to take an active role in decision making and driving the business forward, including several platforms within the business to share good practice, successes and potential improvements.
-The appointment of Charlotte Rigg as Director in 2020 increased the female proportion within the senior management team to 20% which is comparable to the Group as a whole.
 We continue to include diversity within our recruitment policies and make improvements as appropriate.

-The following table shows the average number of persons employed during the year, by gender, who were directors, senior managers or employees of the Company.
+The following table shows the average number of persons employed during the year, by gender, who were Directors, senior managers or employees of the Company.

 Male Female Total

 Directors 6 1 7

-Senior managers 2 1 3
+Senior managers 2 - 2

-Employees 69 25 94
+Employees 75 31 106

-Total 77 27 104
+Total 83 32 115

-The average female proportion of the Group during the year ending 31 March 2022 was 26% (2021: 22%)
+The average female employees as a proportion of the total Group employees continues to improve and during the year ending 31 March 2023 this increased to 28% (2022: 26%).